romanpierson/vertx-web-accesslog/README.md

 Cookie | %{IDENTIFIER}C  | - |  |
 Static value | %{IDENTIFIER}static  | - |  |

+### Static values

+For static values you should prefer to use the %{value}static element.
+In case you have an appender like `ConsoleAppender` or `LoggingAppender` that writes its output via the resolved pattern you can also put such static values directly into the logpattern as it will just stay as non resolved.
+However for other appenders like `ElasticSearchAppender` one you need to explicitly define the element.

 ### Empty behaviour

 The default way for elements where no actual value can be evaluated is to return a `NULL` value.
 This way the appender is able to translate this into an empty string or eg skip the value if we index towards a solution like ElasticSearch.